 Interview with Ryan Niemiec

-What can you do to be more consistently in your power zone?
+What can you do to bring more joy to your mindfulness practice?

 For more be sure to grab Ryan's book Mindfulness and Character Strengths: A Practical Guide to Flourishing (this includes a detailed guide on the MBSP program and lots of wonderful tools) and for details on MBSP training or groups near you visit his website.